Hill Rag: A Place to Start In Journalism

 After the appearance of The Voice, the Hill Rag focused more intently on professionalizing the newsroom, dedicating more money to editorial writing.
 Ashabranner took on the role of Executive Editor, handing Managing Editor duties to Andrew Lightman in 2004, who first started with the company in 1992.
 Lightman moved to ensure the newsroom more closely adhered to the ethics and standards of journalism.

 Many well-known journalists and those who have gone on to make their name in District journalism have written for the Hill Rag and related publications.
 Notable names include Charnice A. Milton who was tragically killed in the performance of her duties in 2015; Elissa Silverman, who later covered DC politics as the "Loose Lips" reporter at Washington City Paper and went on to become an at-large DC Councilmember; Cunyet Dil, later with Axios; Mark Segraves, now with NBC Washington; science journalist and author Sadie Dingfelder and Martin Austermuhle, who went on to DCist, WAMU, and later, local employee-owned newssite, The 51st.

 Today, the Hill Rag employs a full-time staff of about one dozen employees, including editorial, graphics and advertising personnel.
 In addition they employ many columnists, distribution staff and freelance writers.

 The paper provides extensive coverage of news at the hyperlocal level, with particular attention to the activities of DC Council as it affects readers, meetings of Advisory Neighborhood Commissions (ANCs), public meetings hosted by District agencies, large development projects, public schools, as well as profiles of neighborhood personalities and groups.

 Expansion

 In 2001, Fagon and Ashabranner created publishing company Capital Community News to launch two other monthly print publications in addition to the Hill Rag, which remains the flagship publication.

 East of the River DC covers Wards 7 and 8 in the District; and MidCity DC News covers the central Northeast and Northwest neighborhoods, including Bloomingdale, Shaw, Mount Vernon and Dupont Circle.

 All three titles publish stories daily online at their respective websites.

 Recognition

-The paper has been recognized by legislation passed by the Council of the District of Columbia twice: in 1993, with a resolution honoring community service, at the request of then-Mayor Sharon Pratt; and in January 2017, another resolution introduced by Ward 6 Councilmember Charles Allen (D) honored the publication's 40th anniversary.
+The paper has been recognized by legislation passed by the Council of the District of Columbia twice: in 1993, with a resolution honoring community service, at the request of then-Mayor Sharon Pratt; and in January 2017, another resolution introduced by Ward 6 Councilmember Charles Allen honored the publication's 40th anniversary.